tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 - `p2p.Router.OpenChannel` will still return a `Channel` structure which will continue to serve as a pipe between the reactors and the `Router`.
-The implementation will no longer need the queue implementation and this operation will instead start goroutines that are responsible for routing the messages from the channel to libp2p fundamentals, replacing the current `p2p.Router.routeChannel`.
+The implementation will no longer need the queue implementation, and will instead start goroutines that are responsible for routing the messages from the channel to libp2p fundamentals, replacing the current `p2p.Router.routeChannel`.

-- The current `p2p.Rotuer.dialPeers` and `p2p.Router.acceptPeers`,
+- The current `p2p.Router.dialPeers` and `p2p.Router.acceptPeers`,
-  which are responsible for establishing outbound and inbound connections respectively, will be removed, along with `p2p.Router.openConnection` and the libp2p connection manager will be responsible for maintaining network connectivity.
+  are responsible for establishing outbound and inbound connections, respectively.
+These methods will be removed, along with `p2p.Router.openConnection`, and the libp2p connection manager will be responsible for maintaining network connectivity.

-- The `p2p.Channel` interface should change to replace the golang channels with a more functional interface for sending messages.
-The new methods on this object, will take contexts to support safe cancellation and return errors, and generally block rather than return asynchronously.
+- The `p2p.Channel` interface will change to replace Go channels with a more functional interface for sending messages.
+  New methods on this object will take contexts to support safe cancellation, and return errors, and will block rather than running asynchronously.
 The `Out` channel through which reactors send messages to Peers, will be replaced by a `Send` method, and the Error channel will be replaced by an `Error` method.

-- Rectors will have access to an interface that will allow them to access information from the current state of the Peer information from libp2p.
+- Reactors will be passed an interface that will allow them to access Peer information from libp2p.
 This will supplant the `p2p.PeerUpdates` subscription.

 ### Upgrade and Compatibility

-Because the routers and all current P2P code is in the `internal` package and not part of the public API, the only changes to the public API surface area of the tendermint will be different configuration file options, replacing the current P2P options with options relevant to libp2p.
+Because the routers and all current P2P code is in `internal` packages and not part of the public API, the only changes to the public API surface area of Tendermint will be different configuration file options, replacing the current P2P options with options relevant to libp2p.